 Knee Pads, Elbow Pads & Wrist Guards

-Next, we have some roller skate safety gear.
+Next, we have some roller skating pads.
 For beginners, I recommend you get a set of all three of these pads.
 You may even want to invest in a good tail bone / butt pad, too.
 These are just a pair of super padded shorts – kind of like hockey goalies and skiers wear.

 I’ve broken my radial bone in my left elbow, damaged my tailbone, broken every blood vessel in my hands and sprained both wrists pretty badly throughout the years and all without pads.
 The radial bone break alone cost several hundred dollars just in X-rays plus a sad couple of months off my skates. 🙁